Xelvise/Xelvise/README.md

 ### Open to

-Junior Backend Engineer role at a fast-growing Node.js-powered startup (FinTech, HealthTech, e-commerce, logistics, etc.) wherein career growth is supported and ingenuity is appreciated.
+Node.js Backend Engineer role at a fast-growing startup (FinTech, HealthTech, e-commerce, logistics, etc.) wherein career growth is supported and ingenuity is appreciated.

 <!--
 **Xelvise/Xelvise** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.